 These people came in to see me three weeks ago and they brought their product.

-It's they're located in uh in Sacramento, in fact.
+They're located in Sacramento, in fact.

 It's called Sherry's Berries.

-They are the biggest chocolate covered strawberries I have ever seen in my life.
+They are the biggest chocolate-covered strawberries I have ever seen in my life.

-And they come delivered to you cold.
+And they come delivered to you cold because you've got a refrigerator.

 You don't want the chocolate to melt.